-Some people have a tough time giving birth and feel traumatised afterwards.
-Read on to find out what a traumatic birth is, whether you might have post-traumatic stress disorder and how to get support.
+Many people feel unprepared for their birth experience and as many as one in three people report feeling traumatised after giving birth.
+Read on to find out whether you might have post-traumatic stress disorder and how to get support.

 Impact on birth partners

 Birth partners may also feel traumatised after witnessing a distressing event, sometimes even if the woman who gave birth is feeling well.
 Although there’s not much research into this area, it’s thought that as many as 5% of partners develop trauma symptoms after witnessing a birth.

 Partners who witness stressful events and numerous medical procedures during the birth sometimes feel out of control and fearful of what is happening as they can’t help (PTSD 2018a).
 Read more about support for partners when it comes to a difficult birth here.

 Although talking about what happened can feel like the most difficult thing in the world, it could help you to process the events.
 If you feel ready, you might like to consider who you feel comfortable opening up to – it could be your partner, a friend or a relative.

 Alternatively, you might feel you would like to talk through what happened with someone who works in pregnancy and birth but is not directly related to the situation.
 This might be your midwife or GP.
 They should offer you the chance to talk about your experience and will have spoken to others with similar experiences before.
 So don’t be afraid to talk to them.

 Most NHS Trusts offer a birth reflections service where you meet with a midwife or maternity support worker to go through your notes and explain the events.

 Going to a birth reflections service can be useful in terms of understanding why particular decisions were made or unplanned interventions occurred.
 Yet although some women find it helpful, it is unlikely to resolve established symptoms of PND or PTSD (PTSD, 2018b).
 It is important that you only do this when you feel ready to, even if this is months or years later.